Health Problems Caused by Drinking Too Much Alcohol

 Damage to the nervous system and brain cells

 Alcohol interferes with the transmission of nerve impulses in the brain and nervous system.
 Chronic alcohol abuse can result in psychological problems, rapid pulse, trembling, anxiety, and the loss of intellectual ability.
+Be sure to ask your health care provider if it is safe for you to drink alcohol if you are taking certain medications, such as pain medications or sedatives.

 Heavy drinking, usually over a period of 10 years or more, is the cause of about eight out of 10 cases of chronic pancreatitis.
 Alcohol disrupts the digestive process by inflaming the pancreas and damaging its cells, often causing severe pain.